James Van Der Beek, ‘Dawson’s Creek’ star, has died - Local News 8

 By Lisa Respers France, CNN

-(CNN) — James Van Der Beek, who rose to fame starring as Dawson Leery on the 1990s-era hit teen drama “Dawson’s Creek,” has died.
+(CNN) — James Van Der Beek, the soft-eyed actor whose boyish good looks and earnestness landed him the leading role in ’90s teen drama “Dawson’s Creek” and catapulted him to stardom, has died.
+He was 48.

+The actor died Wednesday, according to a statement posted to the actor’s verified Instagram.

 This is a developing story.